Slimming Neural Networks using Adaptive Connectivity Scores: Abstract

 \section{Abstract}

-There are two broad approaches to deep neural network (DNN) pruning: 1) applying a deterministic constraint on the weight matrices, which takes advantage of their ease of implementation and the learned structures of the weight matrix, and 2) using a probabilistic framework aimed at maintaining the flow of information between layers, which leverages the connections between filters and their downstream impact.
-Each approach's advantage supplements the missing portions of the alternate approach yet no one has combined and fully capitalized on both of them.
-Further, there are some common practical issues that affect both, e.g., intense manual effort to analyze sensitivity and set the upper pruning limits of layers.
-In this work, we propose \textit{Slimming Neural networks using Adaptive Connectivity Measures} (\alg{}), as an algorithm that uses a probabilistic framework for compression while incorporating weight-based constraints at multiple levels to capitalize on both their strengths and overcome previous issues.
-We propose a hash-based estimator of \textit{Adaptive Conditional Mutual Information} (ACMI) to evaluate the connectivity between filters of different layers, which includes a magnitude-based scaling criteria that leverages weight matrices.
-To reduce the amount of unnecessary manual effort required to set the upper pruning limit of different layers in a DNN we propose a set of operating constraints to help automatically set them.
-Further, we take extended advantage of weight matrices by defining a \textit{sensitivity criteria} for filters that measures the strength of their contributions to the following layer and highlights critical filters that need to be protected from pruning.
-We show that our proposed approach is faster by over $17$x the nearest comparable method and outperforms all existing pruning approaches on three standard Dataset-DNN benchmarks: CIFAR10-VGG16, CIFAR10-ResNet56 and ILSVRC2012-ResNet50.
+In general, deep neural network (DNN) pruning methods fall into two categories: 1) Weight-based deterministic constraints, and 2) Probabilistic frameworks.
+While each approach has its merits and limitations there are a set of common practical issues such as, trial-and-error to analyze sensitivity and hyper-parameters to prune DNNs, which plague them both.
+In this work, we propose a new single-shot, fully automated pruning algorithm called \textit{Slimming Neural networks using Adaptive Connectivity Scores} (\alg{}).
+Our proposed approach combines a probabilistic pruning framework with constraints on the underlying weight matrices, via a novel connectivity measure, at multiple levels to capitalize on the strengths of both approaches while solving their deficiencies.
+In \alg{}, we propose a fast hash-based estimator of \textit{Adaptive Conditional Mutual Information} (ACMI), that uses a weight-based scaling criterion, to evaluate the connectivity between filters and prune unimportant ones.
+To automatically determine the limit up to which a layer can be pruned, we propose a set of operating constraints that jointly define the upper pruning percentage limits across all the layers in a deep network.
+Finally, we define a novel \textit{sensitivity} criterion for filters that measures the strength of their contributions to the succeeding layer and highlights critical filters that need to be completely protected from pruning.
+Through our experimental validation we show that \alg{} is faster by over $17$x the nearest comparable method and is the state of the art single-shot pruning method across three standard Dataset-DNN pruning benchmarks: CIFAR10-VGG16, CIFAR10-ResNet56 and ILSVRC2012-ResNet50.